 - Tuesday, November 17, 2015, McNeill Hall room 1038

 - Monday, December 7, 2015, WebEx

 All MSW information sessions will take place from 5:15-6:15 p.m.

 - UNCW Office of Professional Education

 - Check out our faculty recruitment video: The time is right for UNCW and the School of Social Work!

 Greetings and welcome to the UNC Wilmington School of Social Work

-Our students are trained to help people discover and build upon their resources and strengths, and those in their environment, to meet the challenges of poverty, discrimination, health and mental health issues, and other difficult life situations.
-UNCW social work graduates are working in social work, health, and mental health agencies in Southeast North Carolina, throughout the state, and across the country.
+Our students are trained to help people discover and build upon their resources and strengths as well as the resources and strengths of their environment to meet the challenges of poverty, discrimination, health and mental health issues, and other difficult life situations.
+UNCW social work graduates are working in social service, health, and mental health agencies in Southeastern North Carolina, throughout the state, and across the country.